My name is Christian, and I’m your chapter Outreach Coordinator.

 In 2010, my wife, my pets, and I came to Colorado so that I could pursue a Master’s Degree in Anthropology.
 Before leaving Wisconsin, I had decided to specialize in Historical Archaeology, and I came to Colorado to work with Dr. Bonnie Clark at the University of Denver.
 My Historical Archaeology coursework opened up the study of everyday life in a way that allowed me to investigate the agency of the people behind the material culture that I was working with.
 Through my master’s thesis work at Amache, a World War II-Era internment camp, I also had the opportunity to do great community-based archaeology through my work with former internees and their descendants.
 This experience really showed me how archaeology could be truly collaborative while telling the stories of normal people in ways that allow for a more complete and nuanced understanding of our nation’s history.

-Currently, I work at the City of Boulder’s Department of Open Space and Mountain Parks as a Cultural Resources program staff member.
+Currently, I work at the City of Boulder’s Department of Open Space and Mountain Parks as the Cultural Resources Program Coordinator.
 I am fortunate to be part of a great organization that is responsible for managing and protecting a unique landscape.
-The OSMP system includes hundreds of cultural resources that tell the story of Boulder and the Colorado Front Range over the last 3000 years, and frankly, it’s an honor to be entrusted with their care.
+The OSMP system includes hundreds of cultural resources that tell the story of Boulder and the Colorado Front Range over the last 3,000 years, and frankly, it’s an honor to be entrusted with their care.

 One of the chief attractions of archaeology for me has always been the opportunity to interact with material culture and landscapes through fieldwork and experimentation.
 There’s something about the experiences of exploring and recording a site or trying one’s hand at an old craft that allows for a deeper understanding of the choices that people made.
 My experience as an archaeologist thus far has taught me that those experiences are worth sharing and also that they go a long way in helping to protect cultural resources.